About the O&F Studios

 The O&F Studios’ name derives from the Oscar & Flannigan Show ™ with Mark Towner and Robert Neil, a two-man comedy team occasionally featured on the O&F Studios.
 Brief portions of those shows will be posted on this site from time to time.

 About Robert Neil

-In the U.S., Neil earned a solid reputation as a healthcare business writer, and his coverage of the development of an artificial pancreas for diabetes patients has been a standout.
+In the U.S., Robert Neil earned a solid reputation as a healthcare business writer/analyst for several organizations, including Elsevier, which publishes some of the most respected journals in the field, and the American Hospital Association, one of the top, influential associations in the business.
+Robert Neil’s coverage of the development of an artificial pancreas for diabetes patients was been a standout accomplishment.